Muskan-Sh-23/Machine-learning/README.md

     1. A record of my Machine Learning process

-    2. A placento experiment with algorithms and datasets
+    2. A place to experiment with algorithms and datasets

     3. A structured collection of practice implementations